DoubleBB/bb_rs_erasure/README.md

 >    uint8_t c[15];

   Put the original message on the first k positions:
->    memcpy(c,u,12);
+>    memcpy(c, u, 12);

   Append the r0, r1, r2 values to the message
->    memcpy(&c[12],r,3);
+>    memcpy(&c[12], r, 3);

   Now c holds the whole codeword.
-  Now, Let's check the whole code word wheter it is error free:
+  Let's check the whole code word wheter it is error free:

 >    uint8_t e[3];
 >    uint8_t syndrome_is_ok = rs_check(rs, c, e);

-  Recalculate some missing message bytes based on any 12 byte of the original message:
     Let' assume we lost only 2 bytes of codeword according to the followings:

   'h', ?, 'l', ?, 'o', ' ', w, 'o', 'r', 'l', 'd', '!', r0, r1, r2

+  Recalculate some missing message bytes based on any 12 byte of the original message:
-  Put the really available first 12 bytes of codeword  into v
+  Put the really available first 12 bytes of codeword  into v:
 >    uint8_t v[12] = { 'h', 'l', 'o', ' ', 'w', 'o', 'r', 'l', 'd', '!', r0, r1};
   (in fact you may choose any 12 of available 13 data bytes)